-ILTF has four major campaigns you can support depending on your specific interests.
+ILTF has three major campaigns you can support depending on your specific interests.

 Spirit of Sovereignty

 Established in 2002 as the charitable arm of the National Indian Gaming Association (NIGA), Spirit of Sovereignty is now a NIGA-advised donor fund at the Indian Land Tenure Foundation, an arrangement that allows for more funds to be spent in the community and less on administration.
 Primary funding comes from generous donations from Indian tribes, corporations doing business in Indian Country, other charitable foundations, and the generosity of Indian and non-Indian people alike.
 The fund supports a college scholarship program and the Native Children’s Holiday Program.

 Learn more about Spirit of Sovereignty at spiritofsov.org.

 In December 2014, four Tribes of the Oceti Sakowin (Great Sioux Nation) purchased 437 acres of Pe’ Sla, a high mountain prairie in the Black Hills that is sacred to the Lakota/Dakota/Nakota Tribes.
 Pe’ Sla means “The Heart of Everything” and is central to the Oceti Sakowin traditional star knowledge and understanding of our place in the universe.
 The Black Hills, including the sacred site of Pe’ Sla, were reserved for the exclusive use and occupation by the Oceti Sakowin by the Fort Laramie Treaty of 1868 with the U.S. government.
 Once gold was found in the Black Hills, however, the U.S. illegally seized the lands despite the treaty agreement.
 Even though the gold is gone, the Hills still hold great natural, cultural and spiritual value.